-Students are billed Union College's comprehensive fee for the winter and spring terms and Union College will pay the tuition, room, and board to the host institution.
-The total amount paid to the other institution, including course waivers or any fees for additional courses as described below, shall not exceed the cost of the Union comprehensive fee.
-Students are responsible for paying any amount that exceeds the total Union comprehensive fee.
+Students are billed Union College's comprehensive fee for the winter and spring terms (or a full year's comprehensive fee in the case of the William Cady Stone Fellowship academic year program) and Union College will pay the tuition, room, and board to the host institution.
+The total amount paid to the other institution, including course waivers or any fee's for additional courses (if host institution will allow a fifth course for an additional fee, Union College will pay that fee) shall not exceed the cost of the Union comprehensive fee.
+Students are responsible for paying any amount that exceeds the Union comprehensive fee for the applicable number of terms abroad.

 Non-Union programs are generally semester programs that give credit for four or five courses.
-There are a number of ways to complete the additional winter-spring courses.
+Students who fall behind in credits as a direct result of participating in a non-Union program during Winter and Spring terms will have to complete the additional credits (to total six) through any of the following methods:

-1. If the host institution will allow a fifth course for an additional fee, Union College will pay that fee.

-2. If a student is ahead in credits, then he/she may count one or two of these credit towards graduation at no cost.

-3. The student may take one or two fourth courses without charge upon returning to Union College.

-4. Students may take one or two summer school courses, whether at Union or another institution.
-Union will pay the tuition for the course, but not room and board.
-Courses may not be taken at a community college unless approved by the Dean of Studies.
+- If the host institution for the program will allow a fifth course for an additional fee, Union will pay that fee. - If a student is ahead in credits, then he/she may count one or two of these credits toward graduation at no cost - The student may take one or two fourth courses without charge upon returning to Union. - Students may take one or two summer school courses, whether at Union or another institution.
+Union will pay tuition for the course, but not room and board.
+Courses cannot be taken at a community college unless approved by the Dean of Studies. - Students who meet the eligibility requirements may apply to a Union mini-term, and if accepted, the mini-term fee is waived.

-5. Participation in a Union Mini-Term program, with the mini-term fee being waived.
-Students who are eligible for a free mini-term should not be excluded because of prior participation in mini-terms or other terms abroad.
-Students need to be advised that they may not get their first choice of mini-term and they will be encouraged to apply for at least three mini-terms.
-You are guaranteed entry into one.

-6. Additional methods to obtain a free fourth course may be discussed with the Dean of Studies.
+Additional options to obtain the required number of credits may be discussed with the Dean of Studies.
+If progress toward a degree is not affected by participation in a non-Union program during Winter and Spring terms and the student does not fall behind in credits toward the degree, then the above options are not available.